A Thanksgiving Turkey's Final Words: A Humorous Dialogue

 TURKEY: So you want to know how I feel?
 Not very good.
-Do you know that the average person in America back in 2007, ate 17 ½ pounds of turkey that year?2 Each person ate over 17 pounds of turkey.
+Do you know that in 2007 the average person in America ate 17½ pounds of turkey?2 Each person ate over 17 pounds of turkey.
 Why, that's uncivilized!
 That's a crime!
-The turkeys you humans produced in 2007 all together weighed 7.9 billion pounds and were valued at $3.7 billion3.
-That is inhumane.
+The turkeys you humans produced in 2007 all together weighed 7.9 billion pounds and were valued at $3.7 billion.3 That is inhumane.
 How merciless.

 Does This Make Sense?

 ME: Making a mistake?
 How so, Tom?